poliastro/documents/README.md

-The poliastro project is a well known orbital mechanics software in the open-source community because its participation in different congresses and coding programs.
+The poliastro project is a well known orbital mechanics software in the open-source community because its participation in different congresses and coding internship programmes.
 Each day, more users and companies benefit from its open-source nature by building custom applications on top of poliastro's API.
 However, some of them require from high accurate results and cannot afford failure.
 This implies robust testing background cases if poliastro wants to maintain its